MMaydanchik/mmaydanchik.github.io/_pages/about.md

 </style>

 <h2 style="margin-top: 0;">About me</h2>
 I'm a **fourth-year PhD student** in the **Economics** department at the **University of Chicago**.
-My research interests use tools from industrial organization for public and environmental economics questions.
+My research interests involve using tools from industrial organization for public and environmental economics questions.

 Previously, I was a research assistant at Harvard University.
 I graduated with a degree in International Economics from [Georgetown University](https://www.georgetown.edu/jack-the-bulldog/).